-From mid-September to mid-May, we offer two worship services on Sunday at 9 and 11 a.m.
-The rest of the year, we offer one worship service at 10:30 a.m.
+From early September to late May, we offer two worship services on Sunday at 9 and 11 a.m.
+From late May to early September, we offer one worship service at 10:30 a.m.
 Services last about one hour.

 The 9 a.m. service is interactive, intimate and family-friendly.
 Joys and sorrows are shared in a spoken-aloud format, and there are often other interactive elements of the service.
 Nursery care is provided.

 The 11 a.m. service (10:30 a.m. during summer months) is inspirational, reverent and familiar, and there is less expectation of interaction.
 The children are present for about the first 15 minutes, which includes a ritual of joys and sorrows, and the children then leave for their regular religious education classes.
 Nursery care and our full religious education program for preschool through high school are offered at this time.

 Although each of our services is unique, services usually begin with a welcome and announcements, after which newcomers and visitors are given an opportunity to introduce themselves (but are not obligated to do so).